 You’ll need to remember to validate your ticket on the way down to the platform.
 Platform details can be obtained from the giant boards within the station – again, staff are on hand should you need additional assistance (or reassurance in our case)

-The platform will also show details about the train, and the stations in which it stops at.
+The platform will also show details about the train and the stations at which it stops.
 This also includes estimated arrival times.
 The journey from Treviso to Venice Mestre takes around 15 – 20 minutes.